asteca/ASteCA/docs/contents/synthetic_mod.rst

 values in magnitude and color(s) to the generated synthetic stars.
 This way no approximation to the distribution of photometric uncertainties is required.

-This process is optional, the user can generate synthetic clusters without calibrating the :class:`synthetic` object.
+As stated, this process is optional.
+The user can generate synthetic clusters without calibrating the :obj:`synthcl` object.
 In this case, the synthetic clusters will be generated with a given number of observed stars (default value is 100 but the user can select any other value), the maximum photometric magnitude allowed by the loaded isochrones, and no photometric uncertainties added.
+The following section explains this process in more detail.